Ji-Hwan Bae Preview, Player Props: Pirates vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is first in the league with a collective 9.5 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings compiled by the Braves pitching staff paces MLB.

-- The Braves have a 3.89 team ERA that ranks fifth across all league pitching staffs.
+- The Braves' 3.88 team ERA ranks fifth across all league pitching staffs.

-- The Braves surrender the second-fewest home runs in baseball (149 total, 1.1 per game).
+- Braves pitchers combine to allow 150 home runs (1.1 per game), the second-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.